matfantinel/fantinel.dev/_posts/2021-01-30-web-images-modern-formats.md

   alt="Screenshot showing the difference in download size before and after the optimizations"
 %}

-<span class="text-highlight">The total download size decreased by a whopping 85%!!</span> That's an incredible difference, with no noticeable difference in quality.
+<span class="highlighted marker">The total download size decreased by a whopping 85%!!</span> That's an incredible difference, with no noticeable difference in quality.
 Your results may vary, as they depend on how much of your website's size is images.

 Before the changes, out of 1.6MB total, 92% of it were images, 5% were fonts, 1% was HTML, and the remaining 2% were of JS and other things like the web manifest.